-2.2 Legislative Context
+1.2 Legislative Context

-Articles 3 - 16 of the European Community (EC) Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Flora and Fauna (the Habitats Directive1) provide the legislative means to protect habitats and species of Community interest through the conservation of an EU-wide network of protected sites, known as Natura 2000 sites2.
+Articles 3 - 16 of the European Community (EC) Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Flora and Fauna (the Habitats Directive) provide the legislative means to protect habitats and species of Community interest through the conservation of an EU-wide network of protected sites, known as Natura 2000 sites.
 The Habitats Directive was originally transposed into Irish law by the European Communities (Natural Habitats) Regulations, 1997 (S.I.
+No. Articles 3 - 16 of the European Community (EC) Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Flora and Fauna (the Habitats Directive) provide the legislative means to protect habitats and species of Community interest through the conservation of an EU-wide network of protected sites, known as Natura 2000 sites.
+The Habitats Directive was originally transposed into Irish law by the European Communities (Natural Habitats) Regulations, 1997 (S.I.
 No. 94 of 1997).
-The 1997 Regulations were subsequently replaced by the European Communities (Birds and Natural Habitats) Regulations 20113, as amended (referred to as the 2011 Birds and Natural Habitats Regulations).
+The 1997 Regulations were subsequently replaced by the European Communities (Birds and Natural Habitats) Regulations 2011, as amended (referred to as the 2011 Birds and Natural Habitats Regulations).
 Natura 2000 sites are referred to as European sites in these Regulations.

 The terms Natura 2000 sites and European sites are synonymous - the term Natura 2000 sites is used in this report.
-Natura 2000 sites include Special Areas of Conservation (SACs) which are designated under the Habitats Directive, and Special Protected Areas (SPAs) which are designated under EC Directive EC 79/409/EEC (the Birds Directive4).
+Natura 2000 sites in Ireland form part of the Natura 2000 European network of protected sites.
 SACs are designated due to their significant ecological importance for habitats and for species protected under Annex I and Annex II respectively of the Habitats Directive.
-SPAs are designated for the protection of populations and habitats of bird species protected under the Birds Directive.
-The specific named habitats and/or (non-bird)
+SPAs are designated for the protection of populations and habitats of bird species protected under the Birds Directive, EC 79/409/EEC.
+The National Parks and Wildlife Service (NPWS) are the competent authority for the management of Natura 2000 sites in Ireland.

-1 https://ec.europa.eu/environment/nature/legislation/habitatsdirective/index_en.htm
+&lt;sup>1 https://ec.europa.eu/environment/nature/legislation/habitatsdirective/index\en.htm